frank-bee/terraform-training/README.md

 # Lab 1

 ## 1.1 Get started
+- Open [this Lab docu](https://github.com/frank-bee/terraform-training) in seperate browser window
+- Open [the slides](https://pages.github.boschdevcloud.com/GS-PJ-TOP98-AI-KNOW/terraform-beginner-workshop/#1) in seperate browser window
-- go to the root of the training repo, where you find the `main.tf`
+- Use the Cloud9 terminal to go to the root of the training repo, where you find the `main.tf`
 - Run `terraform init`\
   Observe the output
 - Run `terraform plan`\